Abhishekhv89/LIC-Ecommerce-Frontend/README.md

 # LIC-Ecommerce

-This is website for the LIC Admin to create a E-Commerce website for the Wearhouse shop located at Tumkur
+This is website for the LIC Admin to create a E-Commerce website for the Wearhouse shop located at Tumkur,karnataka